oroinc/documentation/user/back-office/getting-started/navigation/record-tables.rst

       :width: 40%
       :alt: Variables that enable to specify relative values such as ‘today,’ ‘start of the month,’ etc

-   Also specify the condition of how to form your desired time range, whether it starts from the day and time that you specified, lays between set dates, etc.
+   Also, specify the condition of how to form your desired time range, whether it starts from the day and time that you specified, lies between set dates, etc.

    .. image:: /user/img/getting_started/navigation/grids_filters_apply2-3.png
       :width: 40%
       :alt: Specify the condition of desired time range

-.. important::  If more than one filter is active, only the records that meet requirements of *all* selected filters are displayed.
+.. important::  If more than one filter is active, only the records that meet the requirements of *all* selected filters are displayed.

 .. _doc-grids-grid-views:
 .. _doc-grids-actions-grid-views-create: